Efficient sympathetic cooling in mixed barium and ytterbium ion chains

 We perform weak excitation sideband scans over all radial modes of all possible configurations of two barium and two ytterbium ions.
 The results are summarized in Figure~\ref{sideband_scans}.
 The normal mode decompositions are used to generate the data fits, as the peak frequencies are the frequencies of the radial eigenmodes, and the relative peak amplitudes on different ions are given by the eigenvector components and the average occupation numbers (see eqn. \ref{eqn:FullWeakExcite}).
 The 1762~nm carrier Rabi frequency at each ion position is measured in a separate experiment by performing the carrier Rabi flops with a chain of four barium ions.

-The first few sets of data (which can be found in~\cite{UW} and are not shown in Figure~\ref{sideband_scans}) indicated the $\bar{n}$ to be 50 to 2000 times higher than the number that corresponds to the Doppler limit for some of the normal modes, which meant that chains under those conditions could not be used successfully for sympathetic cooling or inter-species quantum logic gates.
+The data from our earlier experiments (which can be found in~\cite{UW} and are not shown in Figure~\ref{sideband_scans}) indicated the $\bar{n}$ to be 50 to 2000 times higher than the Doppler limited $\bar{n}$ for some of the normal modes, which meant that chains under those conditions could not be used successfully for sympathetic cooling or inter-species quantum logic gates.
 Analysis of that data revealed a correlation~\cite{UW} between the maximum eigenvector component of the cooled ion species and the measured $\bar{n}$.
-Noting the correlation, we search for trap and chain configurations for which the eigenvector components would be large for the cooled species in all modes.
+Noting the correlation, we searched for trap and chain configurations for which the eigenvector components would be large for the cooled species in all modes.
 Using the numerical normal mode structure calculation tool described in the theory section, we found that lowering the trap aspect ratio from 5.5 (used in \cite{UW}) to 2.9 increases the normal mode eigenvector component values above the expected 0.05 \textquotedblleft threshold~\textquotedblright value regardless of chain ordering.